 Since a good portion of your customers will find you on mobile, your site should look just as good or even better on their phones than on a desktop.
 Again, a UX designer or good site builder can help ensure that your site is mobile-optimized.

-With so many people managing their to-dos from their phones now, you also want to provide additional mobile-friendly options including one-click text-to-pay and online payments, messaging, and booking and rescheduling.
+With so many people managing their to-dos from their phones now, you also want to provide additional mobile-friendly options including one-click contactless payment, messaging, and scheduling software for business.

 Now that you know what your site needs, you’re ready to find the right resources and help.
 With your budget in mind, determine the top priorities for your site.
 Whether it’s ranking on Google, keeping an up-to-date blog, improving your CTA clicks, or improving the aesthetics, focusing on one to two goals at a time can help the task seem a little less intimidating.